envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 #### C2

 Q: What is an event?
-A: It is something that has happened in our application that we can respond to, this concept is found in many areas of software architecture.
+A: It is a situation that has happened in our application, to which we can respond, this concept is found in many areas of software architecture.

 Q: Why is it said that nodejs has 2 types of events?
 A: They are often connected to each other, but node on the one hand handles the system events (C++, the nodejs core) thanks to the livuv library.